 There’s a parking area at Vai beach.
 It’s around 200m from the beach and it costs €3 to park there for the day.

-How To Get From Agios Nikolaos to Vai Beach
+How To Get to Vai Beach Without A Car

-If you prefer skipping the hassle of driving in Crete, we’d recommend taking a tour from Agios Nikolaos to Vai beach.
+If you prefer skipping the hassle of driving in Crete, we’d recommend taking a guided tour to Vai beach.

 It’s by far the easiest way to get around Crete without renting a car.
 You can relax and enjoy the majestic views of the coastline while you’re chauffeured to Vai beach.

-This 6 hour guided tour from Agios Nikolaos to Vai beach includes pick up and drop off from your hotel.
-And it’ll take you to see the 15th century Monastery, Toplou, on your way to the tropical paradise that is Vai beach.
+This day trip to Vai Beach includes pick up and drop off from your hotel.
+And it’ll take you to see some gorgeous spots on your way to the tropical paradise that is Vai beach.

 From there, you’ll have plenty of time to enjoy swimming in the crystal clear waters at Vai beach and savor its unique landscape.